*Note- this is a continuation of the Kate Paxton story.

 I had done this every morning since I had run away from school.
 School… I let out a short laugh.
 School seemed like a distant dream, a world away.
 Though it had only been a few months since I’d left, it seemed as though it had been a lifetime.
 Bittersweet memories flooded my mind, and I fell into the whirlpool, letting myself relive the moment that had single-handedly changed my life forever.

 “Oh, so nature girl can actually talk, can she now?”
 Maria Maize jeered.
 Everyone looked over to watch my brutal reprimand.
-Maria was the most popular girl in the high school, with her perfectly styled black hair that always cascaded down her back, shiny and perfect and meticulously curled.
+Maria was the most popular girl in the high school, with her perfectly styled black hair that cascading down her back, shiny and pristine and meticulously curled.
 Her gang of girls crowded me in an instant.

 “Kate, is it?
 Kate Paxton, the poor girl that nobody likes,” a girl said, looming over me with laughter in her harsh brown eyes.